Article

 As we’ve mentioned, customer service training is essential for improving agent productivity, building customer loyalty, and more.
 However, creating a program can be easier said than done.
 Here are our top tips for effective customer service training:

-• Set clear objectives: Identify the key skills and knowledge areas that your team needs to know and structure your training around those aspects.
+- Set clear customer service objectives: Identify the key skills and knowledge areas that your team needs to know and structure your training around those aspects.

-• Engage in active training: Don’t just give training presentations—encourage participation.
-Incorporate simulation exercises and customer role-playing activities to help reinforce information.
+- Engage in active training: Don’t just give training presentations—encourage participation.
+Incorporate simulation exercises and role-playing activities to help reinforce information.

 Use a combination of these tips to drive a better training experience for your team and a more positive experience for your customers.